-Rays of Sunshine believe that children with serious illnesses deserve to have their dreams fulfilled.
-A wish gives children pure joy and the chance to be a child again.
+Rays of Sunshine believes that children with serious illnesses deserve to have their dreams fulfilled.
+A wish gives children pure joy and creates precious memories.
 Read about our recent wishes directly from the children and families we have granted them for.

 <Wish Stories>